 - When you’ve eaten enough, have the waiter remove your plate so you won’t keep nibbling.

 Finally, take care to avoid the vagaries of too much indulging: The all-you-can-eat breakfasts and the bottomless-glass cocktail parties, the supersized steaks and the bountiful bread baskets can all leave you feeling loaded down, lethargic and in no mood to move, much less stick to your workout plan.
-(For more tips on eating healthy and staying active while traveling for business, see “Road Warrior” in the March 2005 archives.)
+(For more tips on eating healthy and staying active while traveling for business, see “Road Warrior”.)

 Learning to say “no” is a big part of healthy eating on the road, notes Goldbeck — whether it means passing on that last round of drinks or resisting the temptation to “reward yourself” for a hard day’s work by plunking down in front of pay-per-view and ordering up something from room service that you’d never consider eating at home.